bipin-charya/Todo-App/README.md

+# Use of LocalStorage
+- As items store in localstorage are in strings : JSON.parse(localStorage.getItem("keys"))
+- set Items to store in localstorage: localStorage.setItem("keys", value)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.